 This is a cross-cultural and interdisciplinary examination of religious experiences, defined as "reported direct encounters with the supernatural."
-Students will read accounts from around the world of religious visions and calls, possession, mystical union, and journeys to the afterlife, along with the biographies of shamans, mediums, and mystics.
+Students will read accounts from around the world of religious visions and calls1 possession, mystical union, and journeys to the afterlife, along with the biographies of shamans, mediums, and mystics.
 Theories from a variety of academic disciplines will illuminate the human causes and consequences of these extraordinary phenomena.
-This course has been approved for General Education credit in the Humanities Area of the curriculum.
+This course has been approved for Core Curriculum credit in the Humanities Area of the curriculum.

 This course introduces students to the subject matter and methods of Religious Studies through a cross-cultural, interdisciplinary examination of religious experiences.

 Its first task is to acquaint students with a vast and varied literature in which individuals from around the world report extraordinary experiences they understood to be direct contact with gods, demons, worlds of the dead, and other objects of religious devotion and belief.
 These accounts constitute a set of historical and biographical data that students will likely find unfamiliar and enigmatic, but which represent religion in its most dramatic form.

 Second, the course will introduce students to conceptual frameworks and theories for understanding religious experiences humanistically and scientifically, i.e., as expressions of universal human capacities, and observably influenced, at least to some extent, by natural processes and conditions.

 Third, the examination of religious experiences will provide a starting point for considering religions as a whole, since "direct encounters" constitute the origins, on-going source of revelation, goals of rituals, and requirements for salvation across traditions.

 The particular kinds of religious experiences considered, examples of them, and theoretical approaches may vary.
 However, the course will cover the aforementioned materials through sequential units structured roughly as follows: